Marza/maven-jetty-hsqldb-mem/README.md

 maven-jetty-hsqldb-mem
 ======================

-Start Jetty 9.0.5 and HSQLDB 2.3.0 in memory from Maven.
+Run Jetty 9.0.5 and HSQLDB 2.3.0 in memory from Maven.

 Setup
 ---